AnsonArgyris/moodle-atto_oembed/README.txt

 Many thanks for that!

-My biggest thanks go to Guy Thomas for his endless help and insperation for this plugin.
+My biggest thanks go to Guy Thomas for his endless help and inspiration for this plugin.

 More documentation coming soon!